callum-hart/mono/docs/final_draft.md

 Introduction

-Mono is a design pattern & programming language that reduces the difficulties of CSS development.
+Mono is a design pattern & language that aims to improve CSS development.

-Mono brings concepts based on established programming language conventions to CSS, including: data types, access modifiers & immutability.

-With a small footprint & focus on its core concepts mono makes CSS robust, predictable and easy to reason with.
+Mono makes CSS predictable, robust, and easier to reason with.
+It allows developers to confidently make changes without introducing unwanted side-effects.
 Motivation

 Mono was born out of my own frustration.